-1.1/ Maurice Delafosse (1870-1926): a French colonial administrator: Africanist, ethnologist, linguist, teacher and essayist

-- He started out in 1894 as a Foreign Affairs clerk in Ivory Coast, he became French consul in Liberia in 1899. - On his return to the Ivory Coast, he was responsible for the demarcation of the country's border with Ghana. - He was a lecturer in the Sudanese dialect at Langues O', in 1900-1901, and then worked on the preparation of the colonial exhibition in Marseille, before returning once again to the Ivory Coast. - In 1908 he left this country for Sudan while continuing to teach at the colonial school and at Sciences Po in Paris. - Mobilized in 1914-1915, he then served as director of political affairs in Dakar, Senegal, between 1915 and 1918. - In 1918, he was appointed 3rd class governor of the colonies. - After retiring, he became Delegate to the League of Nations Slavery Commission. - He also played a major role in the Committee for Historical and Scientific Studies of West Africa and, of course, within the Academy of Overseas Sciences.
+Maurice Delafosse was a French colonial administrator.
+Africanist, ethnologist, linguist, teacher and essayist, he had a very rich career.
+Having started out in 1894 as a Foreign Affairs clerk in Ivory Coast, he became French consul in Liberia in 1899.
+On his return to the Ivory Coast, he was responsible for the demarcation of the country's border with Ghana.
+He was a lecturer in the Sudanese dialect at Langues O', in 1900-1901, and then worked on the preparation of the colonial exhibition in Marseille, before returning once again to the Ivory Coast.
+In 1908 he left this country for Sudan while continuing to teach at the colonial school and at Sciences Po in Paris.
+Mobilized in 1914-1915, he then served as director of political affairs in Dakar, Senegal, between 1915 and 1918.
+In 1918, he was appointed 3rd class governor of the colonies.
+After retiring, he became Delegate to the League of Nations Slavery Commission.
+He also played a major role in the Committee for Historical and Scientific Studies of West Africa and, of course, within the Academy of Overseas Sciences.